Repatriation (cultural property): Switzerland

+In June 2026, eighteen artifacts from the Kingdom of Benin were returned to Nigeria by three Swiss museums.
+The returned artifacts include part of the "Benin Bronzes" that were looted in the 19th century from the Kingdom of Benin.
+Fourteen of the artifacts came from the Ethnographic Museum at the University of Zurich, two from Museum Rietberg Zurich and two from the Musée d’Ethnographie de Genève (MEG).
+Altogether, there are approximately 100 items in Swiss museums that are assumed to have originated in the Kingdom of Benin.

+In April 2026, the Ethnographic Museum at the University of Zurich started the "Provenance Hacks" project, which plans to develop an interactive data visualization that establishes the provenance of the approximately 60,000 objects from all over the world in their holdings.

 United States

 The Native American Graves Protection and Repatriation Act (NAGPRA), passed in 1990, provides a process for museums and federal agencies to return certain cultural items such as human remains, funerary objects, sacred objects, etc. to lineal descendants and culturally affiliated Indian tribes and Native Hawaiian organisations.
 However, the legislation has its limitations and has been successfully contested both domestically and extraterritorially.

 The Iraqi Jewish Archive is a collection of 2,700 books and tens of thousands of historical documents from Iraq's Jewish community discovered by the United States Army in the basement of Saddam Hussein's intelligence headquarters during the US invasion of Iraq in 2003.
 These materials were abandoned during Operation Ezra and Nehemiah in the 1950s, when almost all Iraqi Jews made aliyah to Israel on the condition (imposed by the Iraqi government) that they leave their property behind.
 The archive has been in temporary US custody since 2003, and is scheduled to be transferred permanently to Iraq in 2018.
 This plan is controversial: some Middle-East scholars and Jewish organizations have opined that because the materials were abandoned under duress, and because almost no Jews live in Iraq today, the archive should instead be housed in Israel or the United States.